 The Biblical Evolutionary Model

-1. God exists and possesses omniscient middle knowledge.
+1. God exists and is omniscient (including natural and middle knowledge).

 2. Big Bang (God chooses and actualizes this world and all that will happen in it)!